Skip to main content

 <Product>SampleExt</Product>

-<Description>Please enter a description of SampleExt here. </Description>
+<Description>Please write the description of SampleExt here. </Description>

 <Copyright>(Copyright Here)</Copyright>